Understanding Types of Lubricants (Non-Explicit)

 3. Oil Based Lubricants

 Oil based lubricants include natural oils such as coconut oil as well as blended options created specifically for comfort.
 They offer a rich, nourishing feel that many couples appreciate for relaxation, massage, and grounding sensory experiences.
-Their warm, cushioned texture often helps the body settle into a slower and more connected pace, similar to the grounding effects described in Shared Relaxation Tools for Couples.

 Why people like oil based options: